 Pokhara: Poet’s inspiration, cupid’s cradle, nature’s masterpiece, tourist’s paradise, photographer’s delight, adventurer’s sports venue, hospitality’s epitome, trekker’s base and the second largest city of Nepal.
 Let’s visit Pokhara, the renowned tourist destination of Nepal.
 Pokhara day tour offers and introduces you to pristine lakes, mysterious caves, snowy mountains, waterfalls, refugee camps, carpet factories, museums and much more.
 All in one place and at a small cost and short time.
-Short and scenic hike to World Peace Pagoda and Sarangkot is the other most amazing activities in Pokhara.
+A short and scenic hike to World Peace Pagoda and Sarangkot is the other most amazing activity in Pokhara.
 We can also include boating on the Phewa Lake which is a delightful experience and paragliding from Sarangkot at an extra cost.

 Short brief of Pokhara Day Tour

 Our Pokhara day tour starts at 05:AM with the sunrise view from Sarangkot and ends at 04:PM.
 The visit includes these places such as Mahendra Cave, Phewa Lake, World Peace Pagoda, David’s fall, Bharahi Temple, Gupteshwar Mahadev Cave, and International Mountain Museum.

 Pokhara, the city of the lake is the second-largest city in Nepal, after Kathmandu.
 At an altitude of about 850m, it is one of the popular cities, making it the base for many adventure treks in the Annapurna region.
 The highlight of the town is its Lakeside, which is a boating paradise flanked by charming shops, dreamy cafés, restaurants and pubs that make up this postcard-perfect town.